ransombriggs/next-ab/README.md

 - The flag should be turned _off_ for the duration of the test.
 - Segmentation is currently random.
 Users are split 50/50 in to a _control_ and a single _variant._
-- Each AB test is coupled to a flag.
+- Each AB test is coupled to a feature flag.
 If the flag expires or changes name the AB test will become invalid.
 If you need to do that then just restart the test.

 ## To-do